alexandreLITHAUD/my-dotfiles/README.md

 └── installer.sh
 ```

-You can pull my docker container using this command : `docker push alexandrelithaud/personal_ubuntu_conf:latest`
+You can pull my docker container using this command : `docker pull alexandrelithaud/personal_ubuntu_conf:latest`